Battle of Lypovec

-The Battle of Lypovec was an armed clash fought between the Slovak Mobile Brigade (Slovenské rýchlé brigády) and troops of the Red Army on 22 July 1941 in the set of Operation Barbarossa.
-It was the first battle of Slovakia with the Red Army.
+The Battle of Lypovec was an armed clash fought between the Slovak Mobile Brigade (Slovenská rýchla brigáda) and troops of the Red Army on 22 July 1941 in the set of Operation Barbarossa.
+It was one of the first battles of Slovakia with the Red Army.

 The Battle

 The Soviet defense on the cross of the San River was the unit of the 10th Fortified area of 12th Army.
 The defense of Lypovets was led by 44th Rifle Division under the command of General Semyon Tkachenko.
 This division consisted of two fresh regiments (305th and 319th) and part of two infantry regiments already exhausted by the fighting (25th and 295th).
 Its combat role was to delay the advance of the enemy.

 The Mobile Brigade, with fewer than 5,000 soldiers, 43 tanks and 123 guns, managed to occupy Lypovets, but then the brigade ran into the 44th Rifle Division of the Red Army.
 Because the Slovak tanks had run out of fuel, the Slovak soldiers came under heavy pressure and the catastrophe was avoided by artillery support, which managed to decimate the Soviets enough to allow the Slovak soldiers to retreat.